 You see, there's this huge, or as Regis would say, YUUUUUUGE, height difference between me and The Good Doctor.
 I'm 5' 1.75."
 He is 6' 5.5."
-If we want to get all exact and shit.
+If we want to get all exact.

 So a chair that fits me, where my feet rest on the floor, and I don't feel all swallowed up by cushions and a deep seat that makes me look like Webster...is a chair that makes The Good Doctor feel like his knees are up to his chest and he's about to start coloring with the kids right before show and tell.